marybngozi/pencom_user_api/README.md

 ## Directory

-- `src/public` is where the public access lies
+- `/public` is where the public access lies
-  The `schedule_sample` holds the sample for the schedule uploads The `uploads` holds the contents of the uploads for the schedules
+  The `schedule_sample` holds the sample for the schedule uploads The `uploads` holds the contents of the uploads for the schedules The `logos` holds the contents of the logos or images of the account users

 ## Code fixes